 All of our roches receive high quality, nutrient-dense foods targeted to meet their nutritional needs at least in part because research confirms nutritionally primed females have longer reproductive lives, less downtime, larger clutches, healthier offspring, faster recovery, and lower mortality than those on substandard diets.
 Through targeted nutrition, we provide everything they need at each stage of development.
 This means our adult females are strong, vital, and better able to withstand the rigors of breeding than their nutritionally challenged peers.

 All things equal, proper nutrition is critical to successful Dubia roach breeding.
 From day one, female Dubia roaches eat for two reasons: to grow and to build their nutrient stores for reproduction.
-These stores are not a luxury – they are a need.
+These stores are not a luxury – they are a necessity.
 Under optimum conditions, females produce around 35 live offspring per cycle.
 Given a 45-day cycle, that comes to about 500 nymphs in a little over a year and a half.
 That’s almost one nymph per female per day.

 - Length: 1.25″